ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 ```

 In some cases where the variable in question is used in different execution
-paths, merging with the closes write isn't an option.
+paths, merging with the closest write isn't an option.
 Sorald then places a
 declaration as close to the usages as possible.

 ```diff